Lebanon: Lawmakers approve Beirut state of emergency | DW | 13.08.2020

 Convening for the first time since Beirut's devastating explosion, Lebanese MPs have approved a two-week state of emergency.
 The law would give extensive power to the military to suppress resurging protests.

 Lebanon's parliament on Thursday gave the green light to impose a two-week state of emergency amid ongoing street protests.
-The decision comes ten days after Beirut's deadly chemical explosion that killed at least 171 people.
+The decision comes ten days after Beirut's deadly chemical explosion that killed at least 171 people and pushed the country's cabinet to resign.

+In the first legislative session since the blast, Lebanon's parliament speaker called for a quick formation of a new government.

 Human rights groups have warned that the state of emergency law will give the Lebanese military extensive powers to quell protests.
 Under the law, the army can ban gatherings deemed threats to national security, shut down assembly points, and expand the jurisdiction of military courts over civilians.